datarightplus/datarightplus-rosetta/draft-authors-datarightplus-rosetta.md

 This document defines the following terms:

+Certificate Practice Statement
+: A statement of the practices that a certification authority (CA) employs in issuing, suspending, revoking, and renewing certificates and providing access to them, in accordance with specific requirements.

+CDR
+:  Consumer Data Right

+CDR Sharing Arrangement
+: A legal construct, established by the [@!CDR-RULES] representing a disclosure consent between a Provider and a Initiator via a Software Product.

+CDR Sharing Arrangement Identifier
+: A unique and persistent identifier, typically a UUID or similar, that represents a reference to a CDR Sharing Arrangement.

 Consumer
-: A Consumer represents an individual or a business for which a User has been granted permissions to perform actions on behalf of.
+: A Consumer represents an individual or an entity for which a User has been granted permissions to perform actions on behalf of.

+Data Set Language
+: When requesting consent to conduct actions a Provider must present a description of the action or data being permitted.
+The Data Set Language is a prescription of what this text **MUST** be.

 Ecosystem Authority
 : The Ecosystem Authority represents the designated arbiter of trust between Providers, Initiators and the Consumer.
 Further elaboration on the Ecosystem Authority is provided within [@!DATARIGHTPLUS-ADMISSION-CONTROL].